Cheeseburger Pasta Recipe

-Is homemade Hamburger Helper Cheeseburger Pasta healthy?
+Is Homemade Cheeseburger Pasta Healthy?

 Now, most folks will use ground beef to make this recipe, and that’s totally fine if that’s your preference.
 However, I can’t stand the taste of beef, so I use ground turkey and it is very, very good.
 There were exactly zero complaints from Mini Chef at the dinner table.

 As for the cheese sauce, this recipe may not be “healthy” enough for some of you out there.
 I say this because of the extra fat content in real cheese and whole milk.
-But, the proper way to make this a clean eating recipe requires those ingredients.
+But, the proper way to make this a healthier recipe requires those ingredients.
 Even so, it is a far cry healthier than the boxed stuff.
 I encourage the use of good quality, grass-fed beef if you are going to use it.

 There was a time when I would also encourage avoiding orange cheddar and opting for white instead.
 However, after some research, I found that cheddar is colored with Annatto seed, not food coloring in the traditional, chemical sense.
-So I went ahead and used the orange stuff here.
+So, I went ahead and used the orange stuff here.
 I leave it up to you to make that decision for yourself, but as far as I understand it, the coloring is natural.
 That being said, I do encourage you to try to avoid the pre-shredded packages of cheese because they add anti-caking agents to shredded, packaged cheese.
 Just a block of cheddar you can grate at home should do the trick quite nicely.

 I have to say, despite my avoidance of dairy, I did give this a try and it is downright delicious.
 Complete and total comfort food that is easy to make and will make the kids happy.
 Can’t argue with that!